-West Mitten Butte to the left, the East Mitten in the middle and Merrick Butte to the right make up the formation probably the most famous.
-In Stagecoach, Ford uses this natural composition twice, once as the voyage begins and then when the Indians finally appear on the crest which is now the location of the Tourist office.
-When Ford decided on Monument Valley, he set up headquarters at the Wetherill’s inn and trading post in Kayenta.
-Fourteen people stayed at the inn, twenty-two bunked in a Civilian Conversation camp’s barracks and twenty-six camped at Goulding’s below the Trading Post.
-Goulding's then wasn't equipped to house large crews.
+West Mitten Butte to the left, the East Mitten in the middle and Merrick Butte to the right make up the formation for which Monument Valley is most famous.
+In Stagecoach, John Ford uses this natural composition twice, once as the voyage begins and then - with a hard swipe of the camara to the right - when the Indians finally appear on the crest (which is now the location of the View-Hotel).
+At the end of She Wore a Yellow Ribbon, he uses it to gently pan the camera as Nathan Brittles rides away.

-The same spot outside the Trading Post, shown above, was the location for the flag rising in She Wore a Yellow Ribbon.
+The same spot outside the original Goulding's Trading Post, was the location for the flag rising in She Wore a Yellow Ribbon.

 The mess-room was added on as a makeshift dining facility for the crew that shot 2nd unit footage for the motion picture The Harvey Girls in 1946 and was turned into a museum with movie memorabilia (shown in this photo is Joanne Dru's costume from She Wore a Yellow Ribbon).
 Today’s main dining room is standing in the same place as the old dining room building which was also the post’s general store and bar.